w3c/web-share-target/docs/explainer.md

 [[Image credits](mocks/README.md)]

 1. User visits a social networking website.
-The site has an `"actions"` section in its [web manifest](https://w3c.github.io/manifest/), declaratively specifying that it can receive share actions (see [code](#sample-code)).
+The site has an `"share_target"` section in its [web manifest](https://w3c.github.io/manifest/), declaratively specifying that it can receive share actions (see [code](#sample-code)).
 2. User indicates to the browser that they wish to register the site. **For